oweneldridge/audiobook-creator-tts/README_DOCUMENT_MODE.md

-# Speechma TTS - Document Mode
+# Audiobook Creator TTS - Document Mode

 Convert entire EPUB and PDF documents to audio with automatic text extraction and smart chunking.